ajgriesemer/PiWings/README.md

 # PiWings
 A shield for connecting an XBee to a Raspberry Pi over the Pi's GPIO UART.
-I got a little carried away with the bee theme.
 The board also includes pads for optional LEDs connected to the RSSI, Assoc and Power LEDs from the XBee.

 RPiXBee.brd and RPiXBee.sch are the board layout files that are compatible with Eagle 7.6.0